hongkongkiwi/docker-rabbitmq-configs/README.md

 # RabbitMQ on Docker

-An example of a RabbitMQ with custom configuration loaded with Docker or Docker Compose
+An example of a RabbitMQ instance running on Docker with custom configuration.
+This can be loaded with Docker or Docker Compose.

-This is designed as a tutorial and boilerplate that you can customise and extend for the setup you desire.
+This is designed as a tutorial and template that you can customise and extend for the implementation you desire.

-There are instructions for using it via the RabbitMQ UI, as well as ruby module that allows you to send messages and process them.
+This Readme will cover:
+- Useful docker commands
+- RabbitMQ key concepts
+- How the configuration files in the `rabbitmq` folder configure the RabbitMQ instance
+- Using docker and docker-compose to run and remove the RabbitMQ images and containers
+- How to use the RabbitMQ UI to view, create and delete exchanges, queues, bindings
+- How to configure work, dead and retry exchanges and queues

 ## Docker